The smallest Transit is a neat solution for those upgrading from a car-based van

 - Diesel engines feel slightly sluggish

 The Ford Transit Courier was the fourth and final model to join the Transit family when it was first launched in 2014.
-It’s also the smallest, sitting below the Transit Connect, Transit Custom and Transit, and representing a slightly more practical (and often cheaper) alternative to the Ford Fiesta Van.
+It’s also the smallest, sitting below the Transit Connect and representing a slightly more practical (and often cheaper) alternative to the Ford Fiesta Van.

 So how practical is the Ford Transit Courier?

 Unsurprisingly, most customers for this van are one-person operators or small and medium enterprises (SMEs).
 It targets buyers that need something more practical than a car-based van, but only just.

 While it takes up little more space on the road, the Courier's cargo area is twice the size and considerably more practical than the Ford Fiesta Van's.

 It doesn't offer double the payload, however.
 For while the Courier initially managed a 660kg payload inside a 2.3-cubic metre load space, this fell to 500-590kg with the 2018 update (though the load space grew to 2.4 cubic metres).

 The current Fiesta Van has just 0.96 cubic metres of space in the back, but can manage up to 530kg in weight.

 You can read more about the smallest Transit's practicality on our dedicated Ford Transit Courier dimensions page.